shiratujjahan/Social-viscosity-with-zealots/README.md

 ### 1. Stability Analysis (Mathematica)

-1. Open the appropriate `.nb` notebook in Mathematica.
+1. Download the repository, and open the appropriate `.nb` notebook in Mathematica.
 2. Evaluate all cells sequentially (Evaluation → Evaluate Notebook).
 3. The symbolic stability conditions and analytical thresholds will be derived automatically.